someonewithpc/fediverse-playground/README.md

 ./configure
 ```

 And follow the prompts.
+You can add and edit the instances you selected, which
+get saved such that if you exit, you can rerun `configure` at any point, to
+further modify your configuration, as well as dump the updated
+`docker-compose.yml` file.

+After configuring the instances you want, you need to select the `'Clone
+Software'` option.

 Simply add as many instances of each software as you desire and then run

 ```sh
 docker-compose up -d